josbeir/cakephp-docs-md/docs/en/tutorials-and-examples/cms/articles-controller.md

 Similarly, if we were to define a function called `foobar()`, users would be able to access that at **www.example.com/articles/foobar**.
 You may be tempted to name your controllers and actions in a way that allows you to obtain specific URLs.
 Resist that temptation.
-Instead, follow the [intro/conventions](/en/intro/conventions.md) creating readable, meaningful action names.
-You can then use [development/routing](/en/development/routing.md) to connect the URLs you want to the actions you've created.
+Instead, follow the [CakePHP Conventions](/en/intro/conventions.md) creating readable, meaningful action names.
+You can then use [Routing](/en/development/routing.md) to connect the URLs you want to the actions you've created.

 Our controller action is very simple.
 It fetches a paginated set of articles